 How do I join the team?
 Are there tryouts?

-Yes, tryouts are available by request and are held from 6:00 PM to 6:15 PM.
+Yes, tryouts are available by request and are held weeknights from 6:00 PM to 6:15 PM by appointment only.
 For the developmental program, swimmers must be at least 5 years old and will demonstrate one stroke.
 For the competitive program, swimmers must be at least 6 years old and will demonstrate the four competitive strokes: freestyle, backstroke, breaststroke and butterfly.
 To schedule an appointment for a tryout, please submit the contact form and we will follow up with you.
-You do not have to be a resident of Arcadia.